rclone/rclone/docs/content/commands/rclone_serve_webdav.md

 private key and `--client-ca` should be the PEM encoded client certificate authority certificate.

+--min-tls-version is minimum TLS version that is acceptable.
+Valid values are "tls1.0", "tls1.1", "tls1.2" and "tls1.3" (default "tls1.0").

 ## VFS - Virtual File System

 This command uses the VFS layer.
 This adapts the cloud storage objects